-The creative industries are highly competitive and in many cases jobs are not formally advertised.
-While possessing the right qualifications and a stint of work experience will go a long way to helping you secure your first job, you'll need to put yourself out there through networking opportunities in order to get noticed.
-Having the confidence to market yourself is important.
+The creative industries are highly competitive and jobs are not always formally advertised.
+While possessing the right qualifications and work experience will go a long way to helping you secure your first job, you'll need to put yourself out there through networking opportunities to get noticed.
+Having the confidence to market yourself is very important.

 Joining professional bodies relevant to your field will help you keep up to date with networking events, conferences and workshops - all useful opportunities to meet industry professionals and promote your skills.

 Graduate schemes are not as common in creative arts and design as in other sectors.
 However, some large organisations - such as Harrods, Marks & Spencer and Jaguar Land Rover - offer graduate schemes in design.
 Museums sometimes offer traineeships for assistant curators.

 Jobs are advertised on university careers service vacancy lists.
-Creative Opportunities, the University of the Arts London's jobs and internships website, is particularly useful.
-In addition, you can find vacancies on company websites and through organisations such as the Arts Council England jobs site.
+The University of the Arts London's (UAL) jobs and internships website Creative Opportunities is particularly useful.
+In addition, you can find vacancies on company websites and through organisations such as Arts Council England.